sophielansweeper/embedded-workflow-builder-docs/docs/error-handling.md

 - **Fail** - stop the %WORKFLOW% and throw an error.
 - **Ignore** - ignore the error and continue running the remaining steps.
 - **Retry** - wait for an amount of time (**Seconds between attempts**) and then try the step again, a maximum of **Retry attempts** times.
-  If the last attempt still fails, either fail the integration or ignore the error depending on whether **Ignore Final Error** is true or false.
+  If the last attempt still fails, either fail the %WORKFLOW% or ignore the error depending on whether **Ignore Final Error** is true or false.